ErikKassubek/ADVOCATE/doc/recording.md

 and executed.
 They would always result in completely empty trace files, since the recording only starts after the [InitTracing](../go-patch/src/advocate/advocate_tracing.go#25) has been executed.
-We therefore therefore ignore those routines by setting there IDs to 0 and don't add there advocateRoutineInfo into the global map.
+We therefore ignore those routines by setting there IDs to 0 and don't add there `advocateRoutineInfo` into the global map.

-To identify operations, that where executed on the same element, we assign an ID to each channel, mutex, ....
+To identify operations, that where executed on the same element, we assign an ID to each element (channel, mutex, ...).
 Since most of those elements are internally implemented as struct, we add a new field for this ID to the struct.

 When a recorded function
-is executed, we first check if this id was already set.
+is executed, we first check if the id was already set.
 If it was not, we set a new id.
 We want to minimize the number of global counters we need to use.
-We therefor construct the new id as $routine.id\cdot1000000000 + routine.maxObjectId$ and then increase the maxObjectId field of the routine.
+We therefor construct the new id as $routine.id \cdot 1000000000 + routine.maxObjectId$ and then increase the maxObjectId field of the routine.
 With this, we can guarantee that each object ID is unique.

 For atomics, we use the memory position of the variable as id.